lauritzsh/blog/_posts/2015-07-13-easy-latex-with-markdown-pandoc.md

 ---
 layout: post
-title: "Easy LaTeX with Markdown and Pandoc"
+title: Easy LaTeX with Markdown and Pandoc
+categories:
-categories: tutorial
+  - tutorial
+tags:
+  - latex
+  - markdown
-tags: latex markdown pandoc
+  - pandoc
 ---

 Best of both worlds; power and beauty of LaTeX with the simplicity of Markdown.